DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 ### Removal of topology widgets

-Topology widgets are removed only when a new one is to be inserted or when the trace graph holding them is to be destroyed.
+Topology widgets are removed only when a new one is to be emplaced or when the trace graph holding them is to be destroyed.
 There are no other destruction instances.